MysteryPancake/Houdini-Fun/README.md

 v@P = primuv(1, "P", i@near_prim, v@near_uv);
 ```

+### Other ways to parent stuff
+- Rivet is good for parenting objects to points.
+It only exists in the object context.
+- Copy to Points is good since it applies `@orient`, `@N` and `@up` attributes.
+- PolyHinge is good for parenting to edges, though no one really uses it much.

 ## Primuv vs actual UVs
 A common misconception is `primuv()` uses the actual UV map of the geometry.
 This would cause problems if the UVs overlapped.